travelgateX/documentation-site/content/connectiontypesbuyers/channel-x/api-reference/messages/_index.md

 ## Requests

-In this section you have the specification of the requests.
+In this section, you have the specification of the requests.

 ### Acronyms

-On the the following espcification you can find the following acronyms:
+On the the following specification you can find the following acronyms:

 BR = Only used for: 'Basic Rates'\
 DV = Only used for: 'Derived Rates'\